holochain/docs-pages/src/pages/concepts/7_validation.md

 * When an agent first authors a record and attempts to produce DHT operations from it, and
 * When an authority receives an operation for validation.

-We'll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let's add a simple validation rule: there's a `word` entry type that has a validation rule that says that it can't contain spaces.
+We'll carry on with the DHT illustrations from chapter 4 to show what happens when data is written, but let's add a simple validation rule: there's a `word` entry type that must be a string, but the string can't contain spaces.

 ### Authoring